statbiophys/Paraplume/README.md

 ```
 By default the model used is trained using the 'expanded' dataset from the [Paragraph](https://academic.oup.com/bioinformatics/article/39/1/btac732/6825310) paper, that we divided in 1000 sequences for the training set and 85 sequences for the validation and available in `./datasets/`.
 PDB `4FQI` was excluded from the train and validation sets as we analyze variants of this antibody in our paper using the trained model.

 However we also provide the possibility to use a custom model for inference.
-To train your custom model you will need to run two commands: `paraplume-create-dataset` to generate labels and PLM embeddings for your desired training dataset, and `paraplume-train` to train the model.
+To train your custom model you will need to run three commands: `paraplume-build-dictionary` to generate labels, `paraplume-create-embeddings` to create PLM embeddings for your desired training dataset, and `paraplume-train` to train the model.

 After training the model on your custom dataset, the model is saved in a folder whose path can be given to the inference commands as a `--custom-model` option.
 <details>